There She Goes (TV series): Production

 Tennant knew Pye prior to the series, having also worked with him when appearing on the panel show Have I Got News For You and talk show The Jonathan Ross Show.
 Tennant said that he was attracted to the role as the writing was "so honest and so candid".
 He said that his acting style was "ruthlessly honest", commenting that "at no point are we trying to construct comic moments" as the power of the story is that "it is just what happened".
-At the time of filming, Tennant had three children and said that the series affected his perspective on parenthood.
+At the time of filming the first series, Tennant had three children and said that the series affected his perspective on parenthood.

-Miley Locke, who does not have learning difficulties, was cast as Rosie.
+Miley Locke, who does not have learning disabilities, was cast as Rosie.
 Though disabled actors were auditioned for the role, advice from psychologists was that the long working hours with minimal breaks would be too burdensome for a learning disabled child.
 Characters such as the Yates' neighbour are based on real people from Pye's life, as are some scenes such as Simon taking Rosie to a Baby Sing class and Emily hearing Rosie laugh for the first time.
 During filming, Pye had to leave the set for a couple of scenes due to the emotive acting by Hynes and Tennant.

 Filming for a one-hour special after the second series began on 16 January 2023.
 It is set to focus on Rosie's changing behaviour as she undergoes puberty.
 Crawford said that it was based on their family's experiences in early 2020, when they underwent "the most poignantly funny moments, painfully difficult lows and exhilaratingly uplifting highs of life with Joey".